Caleydo/caleydo.github.io/_publications/2019_bioinformatics_ordino.md

 # Acknowledgements

 We thank Christian Lehner for contributions to the implementation of the tool as well as Daniel Gerlach, Markus Bauer, and Anita Steiner for their contributions to data preparation and data handling.
 This work was supported by the Austrian Science Fund (P27975-NBL), the State of Upper Austria (FFG 851460), and Boehringer Ingelheim RCV.
+We thank Christian Lehner for contributions to the implementation of the tool as well as Daniel Gerlach, Markus Bauer and Anita Steiner for their contributions to data preparation and data handling.